 CFP Article Series

-In 2017, the Task Force launched an article series, Prevention in Practice, within Canadian Family Physician.
-The series is intended to equip primary care practitioners with concrete advice on how to implement preventive health evidence into their work and engage in shared, informed decision making.
+Throughout 2017 and 2018, past and present members of the Task Force contributed to an ongoing series of articles called Prevention in Practice and published in Canadian Family Physician.
+The series aimed to provide primary care practitioners with concrete advice on how to implement preventive health evidence into their work and how to engage in shared, informed decision making with patients.

-The article series covers topics such as shared decision making, communicating the balance between benefits and harms, eliciting patient values and preferences, and knowledge translation tools.
+The article series covered topics including shared decision making, communicating the balance between benefits and harms, eliciting patient values and preferences, and using knowledge translation tools.

 Click the links below to visit each article:

 - Implementing preventive health care recommendations in family medicine: Introducing a series from the Canadian Task Force on Preventive Health Care (Vol. 63, Issue 7; 1 Jul 2017)

 - Better decision making in preventive health screening: Balancing benefits and harms (Vol. 63, Issue 7; 1 Jul 2017)

 - Shared decision making in preventive health care: What it is; what it is not (Vol. 63, Issue 9; 1 Sep 2017)